Stryder91/shifumi_lionel/README.md

-# Shifumy by Lionel Tran
+# Shi Fu Mi by Lionel Tran

 - tailwindcss for design system
 - Typescript to have clear functions and variables